Todd Russell

 Todd Norman Dwayne Russell (born December 22, 1966) is a Canadian politician and was the Liberal member of Parliament for the riding of Labrador, Newfoundland and Labrador from 2005 to 2011.

 Early life

 Russell was born in St. Anthony, Newfoundland and raised in William's Harbour.
-He is Métis descent and was the president of NunatuKavut, an unrecognised Indigenous group, until his by-election win.
+He is of Inuit-Métis descent and was the president of NunatuKavut, an unrecognised Indigenous group, until his by-election win.
 He was educated at Memorial University in St. John's.

 Federal politics

 On May 24, 2005, Russell won a by-election in the riding of Labrador, vacated by the death of Liberal MP Lawrence D. O'Brien.
 His victory consolidated the standing of the federal Liberals in the minority parliament, which made it easier for the Liberals to pass budget legislation.
 He was re-elected in the 2006 and 2008 federal elections and served as the Critic for Aboriginal Affairs in the Official Opposition Shadow Cabinet.

 In the 2011 election, Russell was defeated by Conservative Peter Penashue.